Directed by Ryan Coogler

 Marvel Studios, February 2018

-Review by Joseph Allen Hill
+Review by Violet Allen

 A confession: growing up, I never liked Black Panther.
 I thought he was boring.
 My favorite black superheroes were Storm, Luke Cage, Cyborg, Night Thrasher, Vixen, characters with big personalities and dramatic storylines.
 Black Panther was bland, forgettable.
 I knew him mostly from appearances in Avengers comics and cartoons, where he was the member of the team who just went along with things, provided wise counsel to teammates, and mainly stayed out of the interpersonal drama that fueled the plots.
 Being an Avenger was just a job, a thing he had to do to make sure his country was safe from time-traveling clones and alien wars and Nazi bees.
 His friends, his family, his loves, his drama, his life, they were all in Wakanda.
 More than any other superhero, Black Panther is defined by his setting, and Black Panther without Wakanda is just a strong punch man dressed as a cat.